RockmanR/EventCrowd4_Ubuntu/README.md

 We need to do some extra steps with Geth to make sure we are using our own account to deploy contracts and to sign transactions through Metamask.
 This is needed since we are using the contract with  `OwnlyOwner` functions. below I'll be explaining in very high level steps as FYI. please refer to the internet for extra details.

 - Install Geth and Mist into your machine (please refer to the net for details)
-- try to run Geth and make it is working fine by doing some transactions or deploying contracts to test net.
+- try to run Geth and make sure it is working fine by doing some transactions or deploying contracts to test net.
 - Open Mist and create an account (if you don't have any). and keep in mind the password for it.
 - Copy the Key Chain stored in Mist and past it in the right place of Geth folder
 - test if you can access your mist account in Geth. go to terminal and type `geth --rinkeby --rpc --rpcapi db,eth,net,web3,personal --unlock="0x88daca...Your Mist Account...d25de3ce"` (and change the account with your mist account)